 ABGC is a leading organization in the profession of genetic counseling.
-The Board continues to develop strategic initiatives that provide research and resources for use by certified genetic counselors in every day practice.
+Its Board of Directors continues to develop strategic initiatives that provide research and resources for use by certified genetic counselors in every day practice.

 Review ABGC's Strategic Plan.